Yutsuten/Yutsuten.github.io/notes/Django/List.md

 from django.views import generic from . import models

+# appname_list is set on template scope, and has all appname objects
 class AppnameIndexView(generic.ListView):
     model = models.ModelName
     template_name = 'appname/index.html'

-    # appname_list is set on template scope, and has all appname objects
+    paginate_by = 5 # Optional: To paginate
 ```

 {% endraw %}